 The RMD represents the maximum allowable error rates and thresholds for toxicity that would result in an unacceptable risk to aquatic life.
 The difference between the effects of the test sample and the control will never be exactly zero, thus they will never be bioequivalent (Ereckson and McDonald 1995).
-The RMD is set at a level that takes into consideration natural variation in test organism response.
+The RMD is set at a level that takes into consideration natural variation in test organisms’ response.
 When using the TST approach, these RMDs are intended to identify unacceptable toxicity in WET tests when it occurs, while also minimizing the probability that the IWC is declared toxic when it is non-toxic.

 The RMD for chronic toxicity test is set at 75 percent, or 0.75, which means that a 25 percent or more effect in the test sample is considered evidence of unacceptable chronic toxicity.
 The RMD for acute toxicity is set at 80 percent, or 0.80, which means a 20 percent or more effect in the test sample is consider evidence of unacceptable acute toxicity.